 Plugins perform predefined tasks, such as deploying code, publishing artifacts, sending notifications, and more.
 They are configured as steps in your CI pipelines.

 Docker Plugins are Docker containers that perform predefined tasks and run in Plugin steps.
 The Drone community maintains an extensive plugin library for specific CI workflows.
 You can customize and extend your build processes using existing plugins or write your own plugins.

 If you decide to split your pipeline into multiple stages, you need to make sure each stage has access to any dependencies.
 An example of a use case for background services is when your unit tests require a running Redis server.
 Background services can run in an isolated container or on the host.
 For information about configuring and calling background services, go to Background step settings.

 Caching expedites job execution by reusing data from expensive fetch operations that ran in previous jobs.
 You can also use caching to share data across stages.
 For example, you can use Save Cache and Restore Cache steps to save a cache to a cloud storage bucket and restore it later.
 For more information, go to Share and cache CI data.

 Remote Docker layer caching

-Harness enables remote Docker layer caching where each Docker layer is uploaded as an image to a Docker repo you identify.
+For certain build infrastructures, you can enable remote Docker layer caching where each Docker layer is uploaded as an image to a Docker repo you identify.
 If the same layer is used in subsequent builds, Harness downloads the layer from the Docker repo.
 You can also specify the same Docker repo for multiple Build and Push steps, enabling them to share the same remote cache.
 This can dramatically improve build time by sharing layers across pipelines, stages, and steps.

 Harness CI offers popular object storage options such as JFrog, Amazon S3, and Google GCS where you can push your artifacts.
 Object storage repos are configured as Upload Artifacts steps in your pipelines.